debjitbis08/webhome/src/content/post/introducing-natory/introducing-natory.md

 People usually associate math with rigorous processes and rigid formulas.
 However, the type of mathematics that mathematicians do involves creativity, exploration, and intuition.

 To arrive at a proof, mathematicians do more than follow predetermined rules.
 They imagine, explore, and play with concepts until something clicks.
 I want Natory to offer that kind of experience.
-It is not about solving fixed problems—it's about discovering patterns and making connections.
+It is not about solving fixed problems, it's about discovering patterns and making connections.

 ## Only the Beauty of Numbers